 PPC campaigns allow you to set bids based on how much you’re willing to pay for each click to your site — you only pay for your ad when a user clicks on it.
 Then, you set a daily budget so that you never exceed your budget.

-As a part of your HVAC advertising plan, you can run PPC ads on the following platforms:
+With this HVAC promotional idea, you can run PPC ads on the following platforms:

 - And more

 How does PPC for HVAC companies work, though?
 Here’s an easy-to-follow rundown:

 The most popular PPC platform is Google Ads, which was previously called Google AdWords.
 With Google Ads, you advertise your website in Google search results for set keywords and phrases, such as, “hvac repair company.”